Recursoft/LogicDriver-Example/README.md

 ## Dialogue Example Map

 - Sample blueprint dialogue implementation using the [LogicDriver-Dialogue Blueprint Project](https://github.com/Recursoft/LogicDriver-DialogueExample).
 - For a C++ example, see the [C++ Dialogue Plugin](https://github.com/Recursoft/LogicDriver-Dialogue).
-This was used on older versions of this example project and in the `4.27-cpp`.
+This was used on older versions of this example project and in the `4.27-cpp` branch.

 ## Quest Example Map